Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 **Description:** A comprehensive 10-minute video walkthrough of our interactive notebook (`04_demo.ipynb`).

 **Content Includes:**
-- Model Loading: Initializing the YOLOv8s model (11.2M params)
+- **Model Loading:** Mounting Google Drive and initializing the YOLOv8s model (11.2M parameters).
-- Batch Inference: Processing 423 test images in real-time
+- **Batch Inference:** Processing 423 test images in real-time to generate compliance statistics.
-- External Image Tests: Demonstrating generalization
+- **Interactive Demo:** Testing the model on external images (not in the training dataset) to prove generalization, showing bounding boxes for "Hardhat," "Vest," and "No-Mask" violations.
-- Deployment: Exporting the model to ONNX and TorchScript formats
+- **Deployment:** Exporting the model to ONNX and TorchScript formats for varying deployment environments.

 ---

-## 📁 2.
-Midterm Project Materials (/Midterm)
+## 2. Midterm Project Materials (/Midterm)

-This folder contains the proposal and progress report materials submitted during the midterm phase (October 30, 2025).
+This folder contains the complete set of midterm proposal materials, provided in all necessary presentation formats (PDF, PPTX) along with the corresponding text transcript.

 ### **MD_DemarcusCrump_ChloeTu-ITAI1378.pdf**

 **File Type:** PDF Document
 **Description:** Static 10-slide midterm proposal.

-**Content:** Includes initial project scope, dataset selection, system diagram, and the week-by-week development plan.
+**Content:** This document outlines the initial project scope, including the selection of the "Construction Site Safety" dataset, the proposed system diagram, and the week-by-week development plan.

+**Viewing Instruction:** Please open this file directly in GitHub for the most reliable viewing experience without formatting errors.

 ---